DeclanChidlow/vale.rocks/src/posts/ai-usage.md

 ### Pre-2022

-While not an AI, I had great fun playing with Siri in the early to mid 2010s.
+While not an AI, I had great fun playing with Siri in the early to mid-2010s.
 It was my first interaction with a conversational assistant, and I bullied her relentlessly, as young children do.

 I played with Cleverbot during the later half of the 2010s.
 I mainly asked it naughty questions, to which I'd sometimes get vague responses.
 It was so very limited and only a brief novelty.